donnachab/worksamples/reuse-features-in-ixiasoft-dita-cms.md

 ### Example

-**SupplyChain Solutions** created a standard shipping policy in one location.
+**SupplyChain Solutions** created a standard shipping policy as a `ReferableContent` topic in one location.
 This policy was inserted it into multiple topics using a `Conref`.
 These topics were included in various maps based on the needs of different clients.

 ### More Information